Stormblåst

-Stormblåst (English: Stormblown) is the second studio album by Norwegian black metal band Dimmu Borgir.
+Stormblåst (English: Stormblown) is the second studio album by Norwegian symphonic black metal band Dimmu Borgir.
 It was released on 25 January 1996 through Cacophonous Records, re-released in 2001 by Century Media, and completely re-recorded in 2005, released as Stormblåst MMV (see below).

-This album was Dimmu Borgir's last album sung entirely in the band's native language of Norwegian, as they would after change to English.
+It was Dimmu Borgir's last album sung entirely in the band's native Norwegian, as they would change to English afterwards.